 This initial email should notify your target email audience that you’re having a flash sale.
 Specifically, you should inform them:

 - What products will be on sale

 - What discount you’re offering

 If you’re only opening the flash sale to a certain subset of your audience, include a discount code in the email.
-This will limit the span of your marketing, but running exclusive flash sales for subscribers is a great way to incentivize people to join your email list.
+This will limit the span of your marketing strategy, but running exclusive flash sales for subscribers is a great way to incentivize people to join your email list.

 Again, make sure to include the promotion you are offering.
 Most often, this is a percent discount on certain items.
-Ecommerce stores sometimes choose to run sitewide sales instead, depending on their product catalog and inventory.
+Ecommerce businesses sometimes choose to run site-wide sales instead, depending on their product catalog and inventory.